Autoclave – Definition, Principle, Parts, Operating Procedure, Uses

 Viruses30 minutes at 60 degrees centigrade.

-Operating Procedures of Autoclave
+Operating Procedures of Autoclave/Procedure for running an autoclave

 Operating an autoclave requires following a set of procedures to ensure proper sterilization.
 Here are the steps typically involved in operating an autoclave: